Show Home Opening Times

 While you’ll have everything you need on your doorstep, you’re perfectly located for going further afield.
 The M3 is a short drive from St Thomas More, connecting you to London, and to the south coast and beyond.
 The A33 and A34, both major routes, are also within easy reach.
 For train travel, St Thomas More is just 0.6 miles from Winchester station.
 By train, London Waterloo is just under an hour away, Southampton Airport Parkway just 7 minutes and Bournemouth 47 minutes.
 While your nearest major airport, Heathrow, can be reached in under an hour by car.

-Contemporary four bedroom terraced house with 27 ft open-plan kitchen/dining/living area.
-HELP TO BUY AVAILABLE.
+Contemporary 3/4 bedroom home with 27 ft open-plan kitchen/dining/living area.

-Reserve in April and we will pay your SDLT.
-Contemporary two bedroom apartment with generous, private garden.
-HELP TO BUY AVAILABLE.
+Contemporary two bedroom apartment with a generous, private garden.